zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 - Only owner can update an existing record.

 Transactions:
 - Certify model associated with VID/PID.
-Note that the corresponding model must present on the ledger.
+Note that the corresponding model and the test results must present on the ledger.

   Command: `zblcli tx compliance certify-model --vid=<uint16> --pid=<uint16> --certification-type=<zb> --certification-date=<rfc3339 encoded date> --from=<account>`